-- Support for modern platforms and systems: As a business, it is important to stay on top of technological advancements so you can make your processes more efficient and reliable.
+- Support for modern platforms and systems: As a business, it is important to stay on top of technological advancements to make your processes more efficient and reliable.
 A great example of this is how far along zero-code ETL tools, self-service BI, and DW automation platforms have come in the last decade.
-From hand-coding data and reporting pipelines to automating almost every aspect of data warehousing leading to faster, accurate reporting and analytics solutions, modernizing your architecture opens pathways to integrating newer technologies for agile decision making.
-By adopting such modern platforms and systems, you can meet new business requirements without having to face high development times and support costs.
+From hand-coding data and reporting pipelines to automate almost every aspect of data warehousing leading to faster, accurate reporting and analytics solutions, modernizing your architecture opens pathways to integrating newer technologies for agile decision making.
+By adopting such modern platforms and systems, you can meet new business requirements without facing high development times and support costs.

 Strategic drivers are about being proactive and looking towards the future to ensure that your business has a scalable, cost-effective data warehouse.
-The goal here is that you want to save time, money, and effort that is being spent on maintaining, upgrading, and upkeeping of your data warehouse.
+The goal here is to save time, money, and effort that is being spent on maintaining, upgrading, and upkeeping your data warehouse.
 Some of the important strategic drivers are:

 - Need for scalable, flexible architecture: Most legacy data warehouses were designed keeping a uniform, consistent reporting structure in mind.
 However, such an architecture is rigid towards incorporating meet new requirements.
 It also requires a lot of capital and preplanning to scale for accommodating growing volumes of data.
 As the need for scalability and flexibility grows, businesses need to look towards a modern data warehouse architecture that can expand and change as and when business requirements change.